Hearing aid batteries are almost as important as the hearing aid itself.

-If you have a service plan with your non-rechargeable hearing aid order, we offer a 4-year supply of batteries.
+If you have a service plan with your non-rechargeable hearing aids, we offer a 4-year supply of batteries up to a maximum of 80 disposable cells per year per hearing aid.
 After the 4-year supply runs out, you will need to purchase batteries.

 Each card of size 10/312/13 batteries contains 10 cells which costs $14.
 Each card of size 675 batteries contains 4 cells which also costs $14.
 If the client holds a service plan, we apply a 50% discount.

 Are hearing aid batteries tax deductible in Canada?

 According to the Canada Revenue Agency website, you can count hearing aid batteries as a medical expense tax credit.
 These are non-refundable credits that you can claim that will reduce the amount of income tax you have to pay.

 Generally speaking, you should be able to claim all of the amount you paid for hearing aid batteries in a tax year.
 This includes batteries you purchased outside of Canada.
 Hearing aid batteries are included under health-related devices, equipment and supplies.

 For more information on how to claim your hearing aid batteries on your taxes, consult the CRA website.
 Look for their current year’s notes and instructions as they can change over time.

 Hearing aid batteries do not have to be complicated.
 You can get different brands, but they will generally work in any hearing aid of the appropriate type.
 If you want to know what size battery you need, you can look at the battery package or contact your hearing care professional.

 You can also call us at any time for assistance at 1-855-283-4848.